Atheoxaris/TBCA-Amazon-Laptop-Reviews/README.md

 ## Overview

-This repository contains the empirical proof-of-concept for the **Text-Based Conjoint Analysis (TBCA)** framework introduced in the paper.
+This repository contains the empirical proof-of-concept for the **Text-Informed Conjoint Analysis (TICA)** framework introduced in the paper.
 The pipeline extracts consumer preference utilities directly from unstructured product reviews, without requiring pre-specified conjoint attributes or controlled experimental designs.

 The implementation validates three core theoretical equivalences established in the paper: